Replace IAS and tenured civil services with well paid, contractual (hence accountable) public servants

 Note: Sanjeev Sabhlok joined the IAS in 1982 and resigned in January 2001, convinced that continuing in the service is a sure way to participate in the ruin of India.
 His 18 years experience in the IAS (and more than 14 years in the public service in Victoria, Australia) has convinced him that India is extremely ill-advised to continue with tenured civil services.
 There are much better models available across the world.
 But the IAS will never tell you, Mr. President, about them!
 You have to ask these questions on your own.

-Replacement of IAS and tenured civil services with well paid contractual (hence accountable) public servants
+Sanjeev Sabhlok needs your help with “President of India: Replacement of the IAS and tenured civil services with well paid, contractual (hence accountable) public servants”.
+Join Sanjeev and 1,703 supporters today.